cuvent/react-native-matrix-sdk/README.md

 <hr />

-⚠️ <b>NOTICE:</b> This reposiroty is unmaintained and may be used for experimental purposes.
+⚠️ <b>NOTICE:</b> This repository is unmaintained and may be used for experimental purposes.
 We don't actively use this package in production anymore.
-We falled back to use the `matrix-js-sdk` SDK.
+We fall back to using the `matrix-js-sdk` SDK.
 Part of the reason was, that using this native module all the data had to be brought from the native side to JS via the bridge.
-As chat data can be alot it caused severe performance impacts.
+As chat data can be a lot it caused severe performance impacts.
 This might not be an issue with the upcoming TubroModules/JSI architecture.
 However, the JS SDK is also more feature complete.

 <hr />